oneacik/mindoo/public/Events/DDD-GDA/DDD-GDA Control plane.md

     - Third: Introduce techniques for improving DDD environment
     - Fourth: Facilitate experience sharing
 - Delegate as much of the work on the meetup to other people, so we can share knowledge and bring new perspective into it
-- Always get feedback, to create a better meetup and instruction
+- Always get feedback, to create a better meetup and develop proper instruction for organising it

 **Participants:**
 - Developers - so there is talent that can properly use DDD